Some Great Tips to Avoid Fluid Retention

-When your body senses that you’re not getting enough water, its defense mechanism is to retain the liquid that is present.
+When your body senses that you’re not getting enough water, its defense mechanism is to retain the liquid it has.
 It’s almost like closing a flood gate to prevent water from being released.

 No doubt you’re aware that your body needs fluids to carry out all of its vital functions.
 That’s why you need to introduce water from the outside.

 This is the reason why we recommend that you drink four pints of water a day.
 Maybe you’ve thought that this seems a bit excessive, but it’s not.
 Absolutely not.When you’re retaining fluid, odds are that there’s a more serious underlying issue that’s causing it, which needs attention.
 Be sure to contact your doctor and try to cut out any unhealthy habits.

 See also: Lose weight with these 5 citrus waters

 The best ways to avoid fluid retention

 The first step is to understand why you’re suffering from fluid retention and to be aware of where it’s affecting your body.
 In most cases, you’ll notice swelling in your: